cellml/libcellml/docs/usecases.rst

    #. a model with connections

-      a. model with one component encapsulating two children components (1.vi.a), each child containing a single variable with units dimensionless
+      a. model from *1.vi.a*, each child containing a single variable

          #. with a private interface in the parent and public interface in the child components and connect the variable in both children to the parent.
          #. with a public interface in all components and connect the variables in the children to the parent